AnhND21/react-native-typed-text/README.md

 To check how to use the library, see [USAGE.md](https://github.com/AnhND21/react-native-typed-text/blob/main/USAGE.md)

-## React Native SVG is created by AnhND21
+## React Native Typed Text is created by AnhND21

 Package Sidebar
 Install